maurodelazeri/hitback-exchange/README.md

 ### Custom Style

-Twbtc front-end based Bootstrap 3.0 version and Sass, and you can custom exchange style for your mind.
+Hitback front-end based Bootstrap 3.0 version and Sass, and you can custom exchange style for your mind.

 * change bootstrap default variables in `vars/_bootstrap.css.scss`
 * change peatio custom default variables in `vars/_basic.css.scss`